Chapter 38 : I. Epilogue: Sixteen years later

 Sirius sighed.
 “I still feel like it was my fault… I told them to use Peter because there would be no chance of Voldemort thinking he was the Secret-Keeper.”

 “It’s not your fault, how could you have known?
 Oh, but Sirius, why didn’t you tell me?”
 Melanie asked.
 “If you had told me you switched to Peter as Secret-Keeper, I could have done something, told people you were innocent or something…”

 “They’d never have believed you.
 And anyway, by the time we switched Secret-Keepers, you were unconscious in St. Mungo’s, and the Healers said you weren’t going to make it.
 One of them told me you had died.
-Then three days later Prongs and Lily died.
+Then several days later Prongs and Lily died.
 I’d lost everything I cared about within the space of a week.
 I had nothing left to lose, and I couldn’t take it anymore, so I went after Peter right away.”

 If she’d been conscious, Melanie knew she could have stopped Sirius from rashly running after Peter without a thought as to the consequences.
 Why did any of this have to happen?

 “We didn’t even tell Dumbledore,” Sirius continued.
 “Looking back, I can’t believe we were so stupid.”

 “Azkaban for thirteen years, and you were innocent,” Melanie said quietly.
 “I can’t fathom how awful that must have been.”

 A shadow passed across Sirius’s face as he looked at her, no doubt dwelling on some horrific memory.
 Melanie’s eyes filled with tears, but she didn’t look away from him as the tears began to stream down her face.